johnbumgarner/newspaper3_usage_overview/README.md

 Extracting data elements from the website <i>Fox Baltimore</i> with either <i>Newspaper Build</i> or <i>Newspaper Source</i> is currently not possible. <i>Fox Baltimore</i> embeds the bulk of its content in <i>script</i> tags.
 This data can be extracted using the <i>Python</i> modules <i>BeautifulSoup</i> and <i>JSON</i>. <i>BeautifulSoup</i> is a dependency of <i>Newspaper3k</i> and can be accessed through <i>newspaper.utils</i>.

 As of 11-18-2020 the example below can extract content like <i>Newspaper Build</i> or <i>Newspaper Source</i> does from the main page of a news source.

+This example was written in response to this <i>Newspaper</i> issue: <a href="https://github.com/codelucas/newspaper/issues/859">"Newspaper not extracting pages for Fox Baltimore"</a>, which was posted on 11-14-2020.
 </p>

 ```python